ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 4. Wait a few minutes, then let the user try to bind the service again.

 5. If this does not resolve the problem, then the IAM permissions are out of sync and you cannot resolve the issue yourself.
-[Contact IBM support](/docs/get-support/howtogetsupport.html#getting-customer-support) by openening a support ticket.
+[Contact IBM support](/docs/get-support/howtogetsupport.html#getting-customer-support) by opening a support ticket.
 Make sure to provide the cluster ID, the user ID, and the service instance ID.
    1. Retrieve the cluster ID.
       ```
       bx cs clusters